LennartHennigs/sap-aicore-proxy/HOW_TO_INSTALL.md

 (the installer will show the exact commands)

 ```
-follow the step show by brew
+follow the step shown by brew
 ```

 ## 2. Install iTerm (optional, but a sign of good taste)